Check our COVID-19 Guide for updates on Library services and resources.

 These resources can help build your time management skills.
 They are a great tool to help you plan your classes and study time!
-Alternatively, don't forget to visit with RDC's Students' Association to receive a planner to help organize your daily tasks.
+Alternatively, don't forget to visit RDC's Students' Association to receive a planner to help organize your daily tasks.
 If you have questions or need further assistance with managing and organizing your time, book an appointment today with the Learning Skills Strategist.

 Do you ever find that, when you are studying, you can't seem to focus?
-You know it's not because the information is boring, but because you have that constant need to check your phone.
-This article discusses research showing how "information overload" from technology makes tasks take longer.
+If you find yourself checking your phone instead of studying, this article discusses research showing how "information overload" from technology makes tasks take longer.

 People sabotage their time management in 10 main ways: